-But let’s use it as an example of long-windedness to illustrate how the editing process takes place.
+But let’s use it as an example of long-windedness to illustrate how the editing process is done.

-By pulling the sentence apart word by word, you can achieve a far more simple way of writing that’s kinder on the person reading your material.
+By pulling the sentence apart word by word, you can achieve a far simpler way of writing that’s kinder on the person reading your material.